-- CreatePath [on/off] create directories in the socket path if they do not already exist.
+- \$SystemLogSocketIgnoreMsgTimestamp [on/off] Ignore timestamps included in the messages, applies to messages received via the system log socket. - \$OmitLocalLogging (imuxsock) [on/off] former -o option; do NOT listen for the local log socket.
+This is most useful if you run multiple instances of rsyslogd where only one shall handle the system log socket. - \$SystemLogSocketName <name-of-socket> former -p option - \$SystemLogFlowControl [on/off] specifies if flow control should be applied to the system log socket. - \$SystemLogUsePIDFromSystem [on/off] specifies if the pid being logged shall be obtained from the log socket itself.
+If so, the TAG part of the message is rewritten.
+It is recommended to turn this option on, but the default is "off" to keep compatible with earlier versions of rsyslog.
+This option was introduced in 5.7.0. - \$SystemLogRateLimitInterval [number] specifies the rate-limiting interval in seconds.
+Default value is 5 seconds.
+Set it to 0 to turn rate limiting off. - \$SystemLogRateLimitBurst [number] specifies the rate-limiting burst in number of messages.
+Default is 200. - \$SystemLogRateLimitSeverity [numerical severity] specifies the severity of messages that shall be ratelimited. - \$SystemLogUseSysTimeStamp [on/off] the same as \$InputUnixListenSocketUseSysTimeStamp, but for the system log socket. - \$InputUnixListenSocketCreatePath [on/off] create directories in the socket path if they do not already exist.
 They are created with 0755 permissions with the owner being the process under which rsyslogd runs.
 The default is not to create directories.
 Keep in mind, though, that rsyslogd always creates the socket itself if it does not exist (just not the directories by default).
-Note that this statement affects the next Socket directive that follows in sequence in the configuration file.
+Note that this statement affects the next \$AddUnixListenSocket directive that follows in sequence in the configuration file.
 It never works on the system log socket (where it is deemed unnecessary).
-Also note that it is automatically being reset to "off" after the Socket directive, so if you would have it active for two additional listen sockets, you need to specify it in front of each one.
+Also note that it is automatically being reset to "off" after the \$AddUnixListenSocket directive, so if you would have it active for two additional listen sockets, you need to specify it in front of each one.
 This option is primarily considered useful for defining additional sockets that reside on non-permanent file systems.
-As rsyslogd probably starts up before the daemons that create these sockets, it is a vehicle to enable rsyslogd to listen to those sockets even though their directories do not yet exist. - Socket <name-of-socket> adds additional unix socket, default none former -a option - HostName <hostname> permits to override the hostname that shall be used inside messages taken from the next Socket socket.
+As rsyslogd probably starts up before the daemons that create these sockets, it is a vehicle to enable rsyslogd to listen to those sockets even though their directories do not yet exist. [available since 4.7.0 and 5.3.0] - \$AddUnixListenSocket < name-of-socket> adds additional unix socket, default none former -a option - \$InputUnixListenSocketHostName <hostname> permits to override the hostname that shall be used inside messages taken from the next \$AddUnixListenSocket socket.
 Note that the hostname must be specified before the \$AddUnixListenSocket configuration directive, and it will only affect the next one and then automatically be reset.
-This functionality is provided so that the local hostname can be overridden in cases where that is desired. - Annotate <on/off> turn on annotation/trusted properties for the non-system log socket in question. - ParseTrusted <on/off> equivalent to the SysSock.ParseTrusted module parameter, but applies to the input that is being defined. - Unlink <on/off> (available since 7.3.9) if turned on (default), the socket is unlinked and re-created when opened and also unlinked when finally closed.
-Set it to off if you handle socket creation yourself.
-Note that handling socket creation oneself has the advantage that a limited amount of messages may be queued by the OS if rsyslog is not running. - useSpecialParser <on/off> (available since 8.9.0) If turned on (the default and the way it was up until 8.8.0) a special parser is used that parses the format that is usually used on the system log socket (the one syslog(3) creates).
-If set to "off", the regular parser chain is used, in which case the format on the log socket can be arbitrary.
-Note that when the special parser is used, rsyslog is able to inject a more precise timestamp into the message (it is obtained from the log socket).
-If the regular parser chain is used, this is not possible. - parseHostname <on/off> (available since 8.9.0) Normally, the local log sockets do not contain hostnames.
-With this directive, the parser chain can be instructed to not expect them (setting "off", the default).
-If set to on, parsers will expect hostnames just like in regular formats.
-Note: this option only has an effect if useSpecialParsers is set to "off".
+This functionality is provided so that the local hostname can be overridden in cases where that is desired. - \$InputUnixListenSocketAnnotate <on/off> turn on annotation/trusted properties for the non-system log socket in question. - \$SystemLogSocketAnnotate <on/off> turn on annotation/trusted properties for the system log socket.